diegoami/diego_bot/data/diego.md

  - Why have you made this?
  - What is there behind this conversation interface?
  - I would like to know more about this bot.
- - What is this thing I am using.
+ - What is this thing I am using ?
  - who are you?
  - what is your name?
  - can you tell me more about yourself ?